U.S. names Under Secretary Zeya as special coordinator for Tibet | Law-Order

 China reacted angrily last year and accused the United States of seeking to destabilize Tibet after the administration of former U.S. President Donald Trump appointed Zeya's predecessor to the same role.
 U.S.-China relations have been at their lowest point in decades over a range of issues, including trade, Taiwan, human rights, the South China Sea and the coronavirus.

 China seized control of Tibet after its troops entered the region in 1950 in what it calls a "peaceful liberation."
 Tibet has since become one of the most restricted areas in the country.
 Critics, led by the Dalai Lama, say Beijing's rule amounts to "cultural genocide".
-Zeya will continue to serve as U.S. Under Secretary for Civilian Security, Democracy, and Human Rights, Blinken said in a statement.
+Zeya will continue to serve as U.S. Under Secretary for Civilian Security, Democracy, and Human Rights.

+The International Campaign for Tibet advocacy group welcomed Zeya's new role and in an emailed statement its interim president Bhuchung Tsering urged Zeya to take the lead in gathering support from like-minded countries to formulate a common approach on Tibet, as mandated by the Tibetan Policy and Support Act passed in the United States last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)